 Tax Residency and Domicile: Key Concepts in Malta

 The concepts of tax residency and domicile are fundamental in understanding one’s tax liabilities under Maltese law, particularly as defined by the comprehensive maltese tax laws.
 These laws outline various tax rates and rules, including preferential tax bands and special tax programmes for different categories of individuals, which are crucial for determining tax residency and domicile in Malta.
+Tax residency in Malta is typically determined by physical presence, with individuals considered residents for tax purposes if they spend more than 183 days in the country within a calendar year.
+However, residency can also be established through other means such as having a permanent home in Malta or centering one’s life interests in the country.

 Domicile, on the other hand, is a more complex legal concept that refers to the country a person considers their permanent home or lives in with the intention to remain indefinitely.
 Unlike residency, which can be based on the duration of stay, domicile is more subjective and relates to personal connections and intentions.
 For tax purposes, understanding one’s domicile is crucial because it affects how they are taxed on foreign income.